mbalabanov/eventradar/README.md

 Additional filters can be added to the calendar presentation.

 ## Installation
+This application uses PHP Symfony, MySQL and XAMPP.

 Clone the repository and import the DB export from the directory `db-export` into your MySQL database.
 Set the database path and user credentials in `.env`.